 Starting an art business and making a living as an artist is a challenge, no matter your preferred medium.
-Whether you enjoy painting, sculpting, or making handcrafted items, you need to sell your work to make money.
+Whether you enjoy painting, sculpting, or making handcrafted items, you must sell your work to make money.

 So how do you sell art online?
-You need to think of your art as a business and use many of the same strategies used by companies to sell products or services to the public.
-This involves setting up a website and social media profiles along with various online marketing techniques.
+You need to think of your art as a business and use many of the same strategies companies use to sell products or services to the public.
+This involves setting up a website, social media profiles, and various online marketing techniques.

 Starting an art business is still hard work.
 Luckily, you have this guide to walk you through each step.